v1nidev/electron-template/README.md

 - Insert stake fractions to the list after the user select the percentage and click the CTA button;
 - Fix seconds precision in stake listed items;
 - Insert decoration background;
-- Apply gradient background and opacity transition to the CTA button.

 ### Secondary